-Description The name of the analyzer.
-Possible values: • cjk : Processes Chinese, Japanese, and Korean text.
-Ignores surrogates. • cjk.ws : Processes Chinese, Japanese, and Korean text.
-Processes surrogates. • esoundex: Processes text into pronunciation codes. • keyword : Processes input text as a single token and adds trailing white spaces as necessary for fixed-length data type columns. • keyword.rt : Processes input text as a single token and removes trailing white spaces. • simple : Processes alphabetic characters only without stopwords. • snowball: Processes text into stem words. • snowball . language : Processes text into stem words in the specified language. • soundex: Processes text into four pronunciation codes. • standard : Default.
-Processes alphabetic characters, special characters, and numbers with stopwords. • stopword : Processes alphabetic characters only with stopwords. • udr . udr_name : The name of a user-defined analyzer. • whitespace: Creates tokens based on white space only.
-The name of the column that contains analyzer assignments.
-The path for the analyzer assignments file.
-The XML tag or path or the column name that is indexed.
-The name of the file that contains analyzer assignments.
-The name of the table that contains analyzer assignments.
+Element Description analyzer The name of the analyzer.
+Possible values: • standard : Default.
+Processes alphabetic characters, special characters, and numbers with stopwords. • alnum : Processes strings of numbers and characters into tokens. • alnum + characters : Includes the specified characters in tokens.
+List characters without spaces.
+The maximum length of the character list is 128 bytes. • cjk : Processes Chinese, Japanese, and Korean text.
+Ignores surrogates. cjk.ws: Processes Chinese, Japanese, and Korean text.
+Processes surrogates. • esoundex: Processes text into pronunciation codes. • keyword : Processes input text as a single token and adds trailing white spaces as necessary for fixed-length data type columns. • keyword.rt : Processes input text as a single token and removes trailing white spaces. • simple : Processes alphabetic characters only.
+Ignores stopword lists. • snowball : Processes text into stem words. • snowball . language : Processes text into stem words in the specified language. • soundex: Processes text into pronunciation codes. • stopword : Processes alphabetic characters only, except stopwords. udr.function_name: Creates tokens according to the specified user-defined analyzer. • whitespace: Creates tokens that are based on white space only. column The name of the column that contains analyzer assignments. directory The path for the analyzer assignments file. field The XML tag, path, or the column name that is indexed. filename The name of the file that contains analyzer assignments. table The name of the table that contains analyzer assignments.